CartoDB/carto-workshop/02-builder-analysis/exercises/chicago.md

 ### 3. 0.
 Optional: sample the dataset

-You can add the **Subsample percent of rows** analysis to the crimes dataste.
+You can add the **Subsample percent of rows** analysis to the crimes dataset.
 This way you can design the analysis working with for example a 10% of the dataset and when you finish it then upgrade to the 100%.

 ### 3. 1.
 Create crimes centroids for district